 Since then, we sailed to Cuba onboard the Norwegian Sky in October 2017, and in the Spring of 2018, we enjoyed a 14-day Caribbean cruise on the MSC Fantasia, from Guadeloupe to Antigua & Barbuda, St. Vincent & the Grenadines, the Dominican Republic, St. Kitts & Nevis, Martinique, St. Lucia, Barbados, Trinidad & Tobago, and Grenada, with multiple stops in Guadeloupe, Martinique, and St. Kitts & Nevis from March to April 2018.

-Most recently, our family enjoyed a 5-day land vacation in St. Maarten, which, by the grace of God, we managed to turn into an island-hopping experience, as we visited both Anguilla and St. Barthelemy from St. Maarten!
+In June 2018, our family enjoyed a 5-day land vacation in St. Maarten, which, by the grace of God, we managed to turn into an island-hopping experience, as we visited both Anguilla and St. Barthelemy from St. Maarten!
 Glorious experiences!

 As a natural bargain-shopper with high standards, I seek to provide my family with spectacular vacations at affordable prices, and I enjoy the steps I take along the way to make these spectacular vacations happen.
 Through taking such steps, I have learned a lot about family cruising in particular, and I am excited to share what I’ve learned in hopes to encourage you and your family to pack your bags and cruise the world.